huifenqi/arch/decisions/0040-agile-daily-standup-meeting.md

 Scrum master should pay more attention to the status of each card, encourage team members to deploy in time.

+We change scrum master every two week to make sure all team members understand the details as an owner.

 ### Keynotes

 * Safe time - make sure everyone free that time;